Like many, I was thrilled at the prospect of being able to work from home (WFH) when the pandemic first hit.

 Connectivity is not always beneficial when we don’t know how to disconnect.

-And for the last one-and-a-half years, I confess that I’ve been struggling with that.
+And for almost two years, I confess that I’ve been struggling with that.

 That’s why the announcement that employees could return to the workplace was met with equal parts fear and relief for me.